mikro-orm/mikro-orm/docs/defining-entities.md

 Entity name is inferred from the first part of file name before first dot occurs, so you can add any suffix behind the dot, not just `.model.ts` or `.entity.ts`.

+> You can change this behaviour by defining custom `NamingStrategy.getClassName()` method.

 ## Using BaseEntity